 AREAS FOR FURTHER STUDY

-In addition to analyses proposed in this project, we would like to also assess the impact of management systems and storage periods on fruit quality; specifically minerals and carotenoids in the winter squash at post-harvest and at various storage periods.
+In addition to analyses proposed in this project, we would like to also assess the impact of reduced tillage and fertilizer management systems over an extended period storage on fruit quality; specifically minerals, sugars and phytochemicals in the winter squash.
 These analyses will benefit the project by providing additional data on nutrient density in winter squash fruits under different management systems.
-The data will address the grower’s interest in selecting management systems that improve soil and plant health and provide healthier, higher quality fruit for the consumer, while at the same time improving farm income.
+The data will address the grower’s interest in selecting management systems that improve soil and plant health and provide healthier, nutrient rich fruits for the consumer, while at the same time improving farm income.